oal/barch/README.md

 Then you should be asked to fill in your Seafile server address, library etc.

-You have to create a library, and put a file called "config.json" in its root.
+In your library, create a file called "config.json" in the library root.
 The file should look something like this:

 ```json
 {